Micron’s latest NVMe solid-state drive, the Crucial P5 Plus, first announced on August 3, 2021, is a formidable rival to the Samsung 980 PRO.

-If you’re looking for a top-notch NVMe SSD, the new Crucial P5 Plus is an easy recommendation.
-It works best with a PCIe 4.0-ready computer, but it’ll do well, too, with any existing NVMe-ready supported motherboard.
-Get one!
+If you're looking for a mainstream PCIe 4.0 NVMe SSD, the Crucial P5 Plus is an easy recommendation.
+Get one today!

 Micron Crucial P5 Plus: A Solid Next-Gen Solid State Drive

-Apart from PCIe 4.0, the drive also works with a PCIe Gen 3 M.2 slot, which is still popular in most computers.
+Apart from PCIe 4.0, the drive also works with a PCIe Gen 3 M.2 slot, which is still popular in most computers, and the new PCIe 5.0 slot available in the latest motherboards.

 PCIe Gen | Commercially Available | Rate per lane (rounded) | x1 Speed | x2 Speed | x4 Speed | x8 Speed | x16 Speed |